Upright Row: Muscles Worked and How To Do

 Upright Row Muscle Worked

-How to Perform the Upright Row
+How to Do the Upright Row

 • Stand with your feet shoulder-width apart to maintain a stable base.
+Hold a barbell with an overhand grip (palms facing you).

 • Your hands should be slightly narrower than shoulder-width apart.
 Alternatively, you can use dumbbells or a cable machine for this exercise.